da-x/spectree/README.md

       --exclude-chroot <EXCLUDE_CHROOT>
           Exclude chroot for COPR builds (can be specified multiple times)

+      --copr-assume-built <COPR_ASSUME_BUILT>
+          Regex pattern for source keys to assume are already built in COPR (skip building)

       --debug-prepare
           Debug mode: only prepare sources (rpmbuild -bp) and leave them for inspection